openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/media/medialibrary/cj-photoAccessHelper-systemAlbum-guidelines.md

 ### Obtaining Images and Videos from the Favorites Album

-First, [obtain the favorites album object](#obtaining-the-favorites-album-object), then call the [getAssets](../../../../API_Reference/source_zh_cn/apis/MediaLibraryKit/cj-apis-multimedia-photo_accesshelper.md#func-getassetsfetchoptions) interface to obtain the resources in the favorites album.
+First, [obtain the favorites album object](#obtaining-the-favorites-album-object), then call the [getAssets](../../../../API_Reference/source_en/apis/MediaLibraryKit/cj-apis-multimedia-photo_accesshelper.md#func-getassetsfetchoptions) interface to obtain resources from the favorites album.

 **Prerequisites**

 - Obtain an instance of the photoAccessHelper module for album management.

-The following example demonstrates how to obtain an image from the favorites album.
+The following example demonstrates obtaining an image from the favorites album.

 **Development Steps**

 1. [Obtain the favorites album object](#obtaining-the-favorites-album-object).
 2. Set up image retrieval conditions to obtain the image.
 3. Call the `Album.getAssets` interface to obtain the image resource.
-4. Call the [getFirstObject](../../../../API_Reference/source_zh_cn/apis/MediaLibraryKit/cj-apis-multimedia-photo_accesshelper.md#func-getfirstobject) interface to obtain the first image.
+4. Call the [getFirstObject](../../../../API_Reference/source_en/apis/MediaLibraryKit/cj-apis-multimedia-photo_accesshelper.md#func-getfirstobject) interface to obtain the first image.

 <!-- compile -->